-There is a family relationship between Bobby D. Riley and the Company's Chief Information Officer and Chief Compliance Officer, Corey Riley, as father and son.
-There is no family relationship between Philip Riley and Bobby D. Riley or Corey Riley.
+There is a family relationship between Bobby Riley, the Company's Chief Executive Officer and the Company's Chief Information Officer and Chief Compliance Officer, Corey Riley, as father and son.
+There is no family relationship between Philip Riley and Bobby Riley or Corey Riley.
 There are no arrangements or understandings between any of our executive officers and any other person pursuant to which any person was selected as an executive officer.